 - Keep a research notebook of some sort, online or off

 - Help our group define what these practices are.
 Ideally, work to standardize on some tools and all learn them.

 - Authorship and Credit: Authorship on papers, which is often used as a proxy for credit for work done, is a place where bias, confusion, and ethics easily can come up.
 It is important to discuss this early, and revisit it if you are uncomfortable.
 This is also a topic I study.

 - Career development: As a mentor, it is important to ask about short term and long term goals, and to help support both (or get advice on how to do so if you are new to mentoring).

 - Harassment: Sexual harassment and other forms of mistreatment are an ongoing program in academia (e.g. see this National Academies report on sexual harassment).
-It is on a responsibility of all of us to help address this when we see it (and as of recently there is required training for new UW employees on sexual harrassment).
-If you observe or experience problems, and need any help or guidance in dealing with them, please feel free to come to me for advice.
+It is a responsibility of all of us to help address this when we see it (and as of recently there is required training for new UW employees on sexual harassment).
+If you observe or experience problems, and need any help or guidance in dealing with them, please feel free to come to me for advice and support.

 - Student code of conduct and Faculty code.